jedixxt/chaoticsystem/README.md

 In this estudy, was developed an code to solve chaotic system numerycally, in specific for the Rossler System, but it can be easily change to others systems like Lorenz.

-As a matter of fact, the objects of estudy here is to visualize the biffurcation diagram, graph of Lyapunov Expoent (both depending on the variation of the parameter b of the Rossler System) and the Strage Acttator, for parameters that turn the positive Lyapunov Expoent, which implies in a dynamic with chaotic behavior.
+As a matter of fact, the objects of estudy here is to visualize the biffurcation diagram, graph of Lyapunov Exponent (both depending on the variation of the parameter b of the Rossler System) and the Strage Acttator, for parameters that turn the Lyapunov Exponent positive, which implies in a dynamic with chaotic behavior.

 Bellow are some of the output of the code.